SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-01-10-unity-ai-programming-essentialsa-review.markdown

 ###### Chapter 5 “Crowd Control”

-Now chaos is one thing but in order for any crowd system to work it has to have a certain level of control.&nbsp; If an every Ant in an Ant colony went about their lives their own way there would be chaos.&nbsp; So this chapter focuses on building relationships between NPC AI to organise crowds in to a purpose.&nbsp; Giving examples using an Ant Colony as a great example using two different Unity Asset packages (Fame Crowd Simulation API and ANT-Op) which have specific implementations for crowds.
+Now chaos is one thing but in order for any crowd system to work it has to have a certain level of control.
+If an every Ant in an Ant colony went about their lives their own way there would be chaos.
+So this chapter focuses on building relationships between NPC AI to organise crowds in to a purpose.
+Giving examples using an Ant Colony as a great example using two different Unity Asset packages (Fame Crowd Simulation API and ANT-Op) which have specific implementations for crowds.

 ###### Chapter 6 “Sensors and Activities”